robsimmons/example-astro/README.md

-# Example disco Astro static site
+# Example Astro site with disco

 You can clone this repo, OR you can follow these steps to make the repo
 yourself: